Ed Ames: Singing career

-Personal life
+Personal life and death

-Ed Ames married Sarita (Sara) Cacheiro in 1947 and they had three children, Sonya, Ronald, and Linda (aka Marcila, who died in 2007).
-The couple divorced October 5, 1973 in Santa Monica, California.
-Ames married Jeanne Arnold Saviano in 1998, the marriage lasted until his death in 2023.
+Ed Ames married Sarita (Sara) Cacheiro in 1947 and they had three children, Sonya, Ronald, and Linda (known as Marcila, who died in 2007).
+The couple divorced on October 5, 1973 in Santa Monica, California.
+Ames married Jeanne Arnold Saviano in 1998; the marriage lasted until his death in 2023.

-While maintaining his career, he attended University of California, Los Angeles, receiving his degree in theater and cinema arts in 1975.
+While maintaining his career, Ames attended the University of California, Los Angeles, where he received a bachelor's degree in theater and cinema arts in 1975.

-At the age of 77, Ames, saying "I am a secular Jew, but I feel strongly about Israel and the Jewish communities of Europe", became president of the Los Angeles chapter of the Zionist Organization of America.
+At the age of 77, Ames stated: "I am a secular Jew, but I feel strongly about Israel and the Jewish communities of Europe".
+He became president of the Los Angeles chapter of the Zionist Organization of America.

-While appearing in Daniel Boone, Ames maintained homes in Woodland Hills, Los Angeles, and Teaneck, New Jersey.
+While appearing in Daniel Boone, Ames maintained homes in Woodland Hills, Los Angeles and Teaneck, New Jersey.

-From 1968 until 1987, he also owned a percentage of the Phoenix Suns.
+From 1968 until 1987, he owned a percentage of the Phoenix Suns basketball team.

-Ames died of Alzheimer's disease at his Beverly Hills, California, home on May 21, 2023, at the age of 95.
+Ames died of Alzheimer's disease at his Beverly Hills, California home on May 21, 2023, at the age of 95.
 He is buried at Pierce Brothers Westwood Village Memorial Park and Mortuary in Westwood, California.